PATH (rail system): Tunnel decoration

 On trains bound for Newark or Hoboken from World Trade Center, a short, zoetrope-like advertisement was formerly visible in the tunnel before entering Exchange Place.
 There was another similar advertisement, visible from 33rd Street-bound trains between 14th and 23rd Streets near the abandoned 19th Street station.

 Every year, around Thanksgiving, PATH employees light a decorated Christmas tree at the switching station adjacent to the tunnel used by trains entering the Pavonia/Newport station.
 This tradition started in the 1950s when a signal operator hung a string of Christmas lights in the tunnel.
 While PATH officials were initially concerned about putting up decorations in the tunnel, they later acquiesced and the tradition continued.
 After the September 11 attacks, a backlit U.S. flag was put up beside the tree as a tribute to the victims.

 In popular culture

 PATH trains and stations have occasionally been the setting for music videos, commercials, movies, and TV programs.
 For instance, the White Stripes's video for "The Hardest Button to Button" was filmed at 33rd Street.
 Additionally, the premiere for season 19 of Law & Order: Special Victims Unit was filmed in the World Trade Center station.
-The PATH system is also often used as a stand-in for the New York City Subway, as in John Wick: Chapter 2 where it was portrayed as "Broad Street bound Z train".
+The PATH system is also often used as a stand-in for the New York City Subway, as in John Wick: Chapter 2 where it was portrayed as a "Broad Street bound Z train".